- About virtual visits

 - Frequently asked questions

-UnitedHealthcare virtual visits, also referred to as virtual care services, let you see and talk—by phone or video—to a doctor from your mobile device or computer without an appointment, any time.
+UnitedHealthcare virtual visits, also referred to as virtual care services, let you see and talk to a doctor by phone or video from your mobile device or computer without an appointment, any time.
 Virtual visits are a great option for when your doctor is not available, if you get sick while traveling or if you're considering visiting a hospital emergency room for a non-emergency health condition.
 During a virtual visit, you will be able to talk to a doctor about your health concerns, symptoms and treatment options.
 Most visits take about 10-15 minutes and doctors can write a prescription*, if needed, that you can pick up at your local pharmacy.